 This tea contains a high level of caffeine | Steep at 212° for 2-3 minutes.

 Darjeeling is a town situated along the slopes of the beautiful Himalayas, 7,000 feet above sea level.
-It, and the tea plantations that stretch around it, are often enveloped in mist.
-This unique climate, and the region's loamy soil, combine to produce arguably the most prized tea in the world.
+It and the tea plantations that stretch around it are often enveloped in mist.
+This unique climate and the region's loamy soil combine to produce arguably the most prized tea in the world.
 But there's a downside to this fame: each year more tea is sold under the name of Darjeeling than can possibly be produced.
-Most of the imposters hail from the nearby Nepal, which shares some of Darjeeling's characteristics but rarely measure up to the original.
+Most of the imposters hail from nearby Nepal, which shares some of Darjeeling's characteristics but rarely measures up to the original.